Fondas97/Fondas97/README.md

 ## Hi there 👋

+Im new in the data field,finished business management in 2024 but data has drawn my attention.
+Im currently working on several case studies which have been the reason i made a github profile in the first place.
+Thank you for your time.

 <!--
 **Fondas97/Fondas97** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.